timotejroiko/astrobot-docs/README.md

 ### Help

 The help command opens an interactive menu that includes almost everything on this page in an acessible way.
-It divides the content in sections and pages that can be easily navigated by clicking on the emoji reactions that show up at the bottom.
+It divides the content in sections and pages that can be navigated by clicking on the emoji reactions that show up at the bottom.

 Examples: